At Normandy D-Day Celebrations, Echoes of Ukraine's Looming Fight

 “We particularly need hope today, because the dark clouds of war once again hang over Europe.”

 Just 20 miles (32 kilometers) from Omaha beach, the larger town of Carentan was the site of a key victory allowing Allied forces to advance.
-The commander of the current 101st Airborne Division 2nd brigade air assault troops – whose predecessors gave their lives freeing Carentan one week after D-Day — said the grounds were a hallowed reminder of the present.
+The commander of the current air assault troops — whose predecessors gave their lives freeing Carentan one week after D-Day — said the grounds were a hallowed reminder of the present.

 The unit was one of the first sent back to Europe after Russia invaded last year, to bolster Eastern European defenses.

-“While we did not return to fight, we were ready to fight,” said Col. Ed Matthaidess, commander of 2nd Brigade, 101st Airborne Division (air assault.)
+“While we did not return to fight, we were ready to fight,” said Col. Ed Matthaidess, commander of the 2nd Brigade, 101st Airborne Division.
 “So we stand here in Carentan today, and across Normandy this week, in remembrance not only of our past, but also mindful of our present.”

-Two days before the annual celebration of Operation Overlord, Ukraine’s ministry of defense posted a video to Twitter of soldier after soldier putting their finger to their lips, in a hint that Kyiv’s much anticipated counteroffensive is imminent.
+Two days before the annual celebration of Operation Overlord, Ukraine’s ministry of defense posted a video to Twitter of soldier after soldier putting his finger to his lips, in a hint that Kyiv’s much anticipated counteroffensive is imminent.

 “Plans like silence,” the video text read.
-“There will be no announcements about the beginning,” according to a translation by the Kyiv Post.
+“There will be no announcement of the start."

 There's usually a Ukrainian military delegation here as part of the commemorations, but not this year, as they focus on the fight at home, said a U.S. official who spoke on the condition of anonymity to discuss sensitive matters.